nwg-piotr/azote/README.md

 In order not to limit the program usage to the single environment, Azote is also capable of using feh when running on i3, Openbox or other X11 window managers.

-*The description below takes into the current `master` branch.
+*The description below takes into account the current `master` branch.
 All the features may or may not be available in the package already released for a certain Linux distribution.
 Some features rely on [optional dependencies](https://github.com/nwg-piotr/azote#dependencies-as-used-in-the-azote-aur-package).*